-It may not be sports betting, but for New Jersey gamblers anxiously waiting for the Supreme Court to rule on the PASPA case, virtual sports betting should prove a worthy tie over.
+It may not be sports betting, but for New Jersey gamblers anxiously waiting for the first online sports books to launch, virtual sports betting should prove a worthy tie over.

-The format, which debuted in November 2017 on two NJ online gambling sites, enables users to place real-money wagers on a variety of virtual races and sporting contests, just as they would for a traditional sports betting contest.
+The format, which debuted in November 2017 on two NJ online gambling sites, and later expanded in 2018 to six more, enables users to place real-money wagers on a variety of virtual races and sporting contests, just as they would for a traditional sports betting contest.

 But that’s about where the similarities end.
 In this brief overview, we’ll dig deep into what virtual sports betting actually is and answer some of the most common player inquiries.

 What are virtual sports?

 The virtual sports format was first popularized in European betting markets, and was designed in part to allow bettors to fill the time gap between live sporting contests.

 The format was made possible by advances in digital technology, that allowed developers to produce current-gen video game quality broadcasts depicting racing and sporting events.
 These broadcasts, combined with sophisticated computer algorithms that determine match outcomes, are the basis of virtual sports.